BradleyC/docs_canopy/docs/index.md

 Members own the content they post, and a variety of cryptographic techniques that Canopy uses helps to ensure that member privacy settings are always respected, and that creators receive payment when / if their content is licensed.

 # Curation
-Curation of content on the platform takes place through voting, beginning with upvoting and downvoting.
+Curation of content on the platform takes place through voting, beginning with boosting and burning.

 Canopy uses Quadratic Voting (Recently popularized by Glen Weyl and Eric Posner) to rank votes.
 A member must pay for each vote, and a member may vote as many times as they wish.
 However, each additional vote costs more than the last, increasing exponentially.